Spokane’s Best Neighborhoods —

 Indian Canyon Neighborhood Description

 Indian Canyon brims with recreational amenities.
 If you like biking, hiking, or strolls with your dog in some of the best natural areas within Spokane, Indian Canyon Neighborhood abides.
-Only a couple short minutes from downtown, your commute is quick to Spokane’s urban amenities.
+Only a couple short minutes from downtown, your commute is quick to the urban core.

 An Identifiable Center